Web Persephone: DNA Motif Search

 Instances of the motif that are found on the forward strand are immediately highlighted in green; those on the opposite strand in red; and overlaps in yellow.
 You can enter exact nucleotides, or wildcards:

 To reveal all of the matches on the map, click the Find all button.
-By default, Persephone will only search for the motif in the currently selected region, as specified in the Search region type dropdown box:
+By default, Persephone will only search for the motif in the currently selected region, as specified in the Search in dropdown box:

 All of the matches are displayed in small sub-track above the Ruler; as usual, you can zoom in to the individual nucleotide level to examine the hits in more detail: